misken/hillmaker/README.md

 Use the GitHub issue tracking system to report problems with the software, seek support, or suggest improvements.
 Code contributions can be suggested using GitHub pull requests.

-The `develop` branch contains the latest working code that has not been released yet.
-Any contributed code should branch off of `develop`.

-If you use Conda to manage your virtual environments, you can use `environment.yml` to create a Conda virtual environment named `hillmaker` that will install dependencies for doing hillmaker development.

-    conda env create -f environment.yml

-If you don't use Conda, you can use `pip` along with `requirements.txt` to set up your development environment.

-    pip install -r requirements.txt

-After the dependencies are installed, you can do an editable install of hillamker into your virtual environment from the project root (where `setup.py` lives).

-    pip install -e .

 See [CONTRIBUTING.rst](https://github.com/misken/hillmaker/blob/main/CONTRIBUTING.rst) for more details.

 Learn more about the history of hillmaker